Sugarcane mosaic virus

-Sugarcane mosaic virus (SCMV) is a plant pathogenic virus of the family Potyviridae.
+Sugarcane mosaic virus (SCMV) is a plant virus of the family Potyviridae.
 The virus was first noticed in Puerto Rico in 1916 and spread rapidly throughout the southern United States in the early 1920s.
-SCMV is of great concern because of the high economic impact it has on sugarcane and maize.
+SCMV causes sugarcane mosaic disease, which is of great concern because of the high economic impact it has on sugarcane and maize.

 Hosts

 Sugarcane mosaic virus causes mosaic symptoms in sugarcane, maize, sorghum, and other poaceous plants.
 In sugarcane, this is the most widespread virus and 21 strains of it have been found in the United States.
-The SCMV complex has been shown to consist of four distinct potyviruses and includes strains of Johnsongrass mosaic virus (JGMV), maize dwarf mosaic virus (MDMV), sorghum mosaic virus (SrMV), and SCMV.
+The SCMV complex has been shown to consist of four distinct potyviruses and includes strains of Johnsongrass mosaic virus (JGMV), Maize dwarf mosaic virus (MDMV), Sorghum mosaic virus (SrMV), and SCMV.

 Vectors

 The aphid Myzus persicae was first found to vector SCMV from sorghum to sorghum by Anzalone 1962.

 Symptoms

 Symptoms of sugarcane mosaic virus include intense mottling throughout the laminar region of the plant, characterized by discoloration of the plants leaves, and growth stunting.
 In maize, the infection occurs first in the youngest leaves with symptoms such as irregular, light or dark green mosaic coloring developing along the veins.
 The virus can result in severe yield loss of the infected host and the disease eventually leads to necrosis.
 Diagnosis of sugarcane mosaic virus is achieved first through recognizing the typical light green mosaic pattern of the infection, electron microscopy of leaf dips, as well as virus isolation and purification methods.
 One diagnosis technique being studied is the next-generation sequencing method (NGS) or sap inoculation, which was found to have a 90% success rate in a 2011 study.
 NGS could allow quick assessment of disease and be used for routine diagnosis against potential disease-causing agents.